-2. Run the pump at the expected flow rate (setpoint flow rate) and back pressure with the solvent (or solvent mixture).
+2. Run the pump at the expected flow rate (setpoint flow rate in ml/min.) and back pressure with the solvent (or solvent mixture).
 The back pressure should be within +/- 50% of the pressure the pump will normally operate at.

-3. Measure the flow rate using a stop watch and volumetric flask or pipette.
+3. Measure the flow rate in ml/min. using a stop watch and volumetric flask or pipette.
 Measurement time should be more than 90 seconds to insure accuracy.

-Calculate solvent compressibility; C, using:
+Calculate the solvent compressibility; C, using:

-C = ((Set point flow rate)/(Measured flow rate))(A/ (B+P))
+C = ((Set point flow rate)/(Measured flow rate))(A/ (B+P ))